 • medicine

-Some animal products, like chicken broth or beef extract, are obvious and easy to spot.
-But others have innocuous-sounding names that you’d never suppose are associated with animals.
+Some animal products, like chicken broth or beef extract, are obvious and easily spotted on an ingredients panel.
+But others have innocuous-sounding names that you’d never guess are associated with animals.
 That’s where this list comes in.

-Given that animal-derived substances are everywhere and often unlabeled, it’s essentially impossible to avoid all exposure to them.
-But familiarizing yourself with the items named here will help you to avoid the most common animal-derived substances.
+Given that animal-derived substances are everywhere, it’s impossible to avoid all exposure to them.
+But familiarizing yourself with the items named here will help you avoid most non-vegan products.

 Animal Ingredients List

-The following items are categorized by whether they appear in food, cosmetics, alcohol, or clothing.
-A complete discussion of the economic and ethical implications of animal ingredients appears in chapter 24 of the Ultimate Vegan Guide.
+The following items are categorized by where they tend to appear.
+A complete discussion of the economic and ethical implications of animal ingredients appears in chapter 24 of my Ultimate Vegan Guide.

 Animal Ingredients in Food Products:

-• Amino acids (Extensively used in Japanese processed foods.
-Probably animal-derived.)
+• Amino acids (extensively used in Japanese processed foods.
+They come from a variety of sources but most are animal-derived.)

 • Bee pollen